wernervanloo/Halloweed4_public/README.md

 ## introduction

 This is the sourcecode for Halloweed 4, a C64 demo that competed in the [Transmission64](https://transmission64.com/) 2024 demo competition that was held on 23-11-2024.
+Halloweed 4 can be downloaded from [CSDb](https://csdb.dk/release/?id=247767)

 Halloweed 4 was made by:
 - Werner van Loo (code)